All Products

 What do I do if the time that is used to grant permissions on an SMB mount directory to a new user in a Windows AD domain is longer than expected?

-When you grant permissions on an SMB mount directory to a new user, Windows traverses all files in the SMB mount directory, and then grants the required permissions.
+When you grant permissions on an SMB mount directory to a new user, Windows traverses all files in the directory before granting the required permissions.
 This issue may occur due to network latency.
-To resolve the issue, run a command to grant permissions on multiple files at a time.
+To resolve this issue, run a command that grants permissions on multiple files at a time.
 For example, run the icacls or Set-Acl command.
 The Set-Acl command is available only in PowerShell.
 For more information, see icacls or Set-Acl.

 How do I verify the correctness of a keytab file?